 Even though we’re in the midst of a pandemic, addiction is still prevalent, people still need our help.
 With the impact of lockdowns all around the country, it’s likely that mental health is getting worse and addiction becoming more prevalent.
 It’s for this reason that we are dedicated to offering our support to anyone who may need it.

 Have we taken any safety precautions?

 As the situation in the UK is very turbulent at the moment with many unknowns, we wanted to reassure you or anyone that requires our addiction rehabilitation services that we continue to give access and support for our essential treatments.

-The team at Cassiobury Court are monitoring the situation on a day to day basis and have implemented the necessary safety measures recommended by Public Health England and the Care Quality Commission.
+The team at Cassiobury Court are monitoring the situation on a day-to-day basis and have implemented the necessary safety measures recommended by Public Health England and the Care Quality Commission (CQC).

 This commitment ensures that new clients will still be able to access our treatment and we can continue to provide urgent help to those in need of our service.